kenz-gelsoft/wxRust2/README.md

         * but found I need some hacks and codegen in C++ header/source code to work around cxx.rs limitations to support wider range of API.
     * [x] Codegen without cxx.rs (or rust-bindgen)
         * already generated almost the Rust code/C++ header/C++ source triple then. [so no need to rust-bindgen/cxx.rs like solution anymore.](https://github.com/kenz-gelsoft/wxRust2/pull/17)
+    * [x] Lifetime management
+        * owned non-wxWindow wxObjects has value semantics (impl Drop to call native dtor)
+        * https://github.com/kenz-gelsoft/wxRust2/issues/51 planning to use wxTrackable for WeakRef-like wx managed (non-owned) object
+        * doesn't manage wxWindow object for now (almost all of them will be managed by wx's windowing system)
+    * [x] Small set of API working
+        * compiles and bare simple example runs on macOS, Linux
+        * working to compile on Window (fighting with linking error)

 ## License